voder-ai/eslint-plugin-traceability/docs/decisions/013-exclude-test-framework-callbacks.proposed.md

 3. Update `requiresOwnFunctionAnnotation()` to check this condition
 4. Wire the `excludeTestCallbacks` option through the rule schema and configuration
 5. Add comprehensive tests for various test framework patterns
+6. Expose an additionalTestHelperNames option on the function-annotation helpers and require-story-annotation rule so projects can register their own helper names that should be treated as test callbacks when excludeTestCallbacks is enabled.

 **Test frameworks covered:**